 Finally, Panch offers reassurance for people who are concerned that AI will take away jobs from people working in health care.
 “Health care is full of complex problems.
 Data can help to solve them, but the information contained in the data is usually hidden.
 Therefore, we will always need experts working in a team to find and apply the insights.
 You can’t build an automated solution to improve diagnoses unless you know what steps are required and what data you need; and this requires everyone to work together,” he stresses.

 Harvard T.H.
-Chan School of Public Health offers AI for Health Care: Concepts and Applications, an online program that helps medical and technology professionals improve health outcomes using AI.
+Chan School of Public Health offers AI for Health Care: Concepts and Applications, Innovation with AI in Health Care, and Implementing Health Care AI into Clinical Practice, online programs that helps medical and technology professionals improve health outcomes using AI.